 A quick Google search for at-home HPV treatments might have you feeling hopeful that you can treat HPV by using nothing more than a few ingredients found in your kitchen.
 As great as it would be if that were true, it’s not possible.
 It’s important to remember that there is no cure for HPV.
-The only way to treat the virus is by ensuring your body is healthy enough to rid itself of the infection.
+The only way to treat the virus is by ensuring your body is healthy enough to suppress the infection.
 That being said, there are steps you can take to help ensure you’re giving your immune system what it needs to be strong enough to suppress HPV.

 Treating HPV: Immune System Function